How does smoking affect my fertility?

 Medicines that help to manage withdrawal symptoms — such as Champix (varenicline) or Zyban (bupropion) — are not recommended if you are pregnant or breastfeeding, but may be suitable for other members of your household.
 Nicotine replacement therapies (NRT) can help.
 They are readily available from pharmacies and some supermarkets, and come in two categories:

 - steady response products, such as nicotine patches

 - quick response products, such as chewing gum, lozenges, tablets and inhalers

-The better options for pregnant women are lozenges, mouth spray, gum or Inhalator, which usually provide a lower daily dose of nicotine than the patch.
-However, if you have nausea or sickness, you may prefer the patch.
-You can use the daytime patch to help you quit, and you must remove it before going to bed.
-Do not use the 24-hour nicotine patch.
+If you are pregnant, it’s better to use NRT lozenges, mouth spray, gum or inhalators, which usually provide a lower daily dose of nicotine than the patch.
+However, if you have nausea or vomiting, you may prefer the patch.
+You can use the daytime patch to help you quit, but you should remove it before going to bed.
+You should not use the 24-hour nicotine patch during pregnancy.